Crock Pot Chicken Parmesan

 - Box Grater – As much as I love buying bagged shreds because it’s easier, freshly grated cheese melts down so much smoother and tastes better too.

-This dish would traditionally be served after the pasta course, perhaps with a side of vegetables.
+Yes, crock pot chicken parm would traditionally be served after the pasta course, perhaps with a side of vegetables.
 However, many families don’t serve separate courses for meals, choosing instead to have everything served together.

 According to the USDA, cuts of chicken should be cooked to an internal temperature of 165°F. Check this by inserting an instant-read thermometer into the thickest part of the meat and reading the display.